brikis98/yevgeniy-brikman-homepage/_posts/2014-04-01-sin-city-volume-1-the-hard-goodbye.md

 date: "2014-04-01"
 ---

+## The good

-Incredible art style: I had no idea you could do this much with pure black and white.
-Very dark, film noir style story.
-Only downside is that the characters are very flat: every female is a prostitute and every male is a horrible murderer.
+- Incredible art style: I had no idea you could do this much with pure black and white.
+- Very dark, film noir style story.

+## The not so good

+- The characters are flat: every female is a prostitute and every male is a horrible murderer.

 ## Rating